blinklet/blog-posts/simulator-updates-2023/simulator-updates.md

 ## Kathara

 [Kathara](https://www.kathara.org/) is still being [maintained](https://github.com/KatharaFramework/Kathara).
-It is a network emulator that uses Python and Docker.
+It is a network emulator that uses Kubernetes as virtualization manager, which lets you run network emulation scenarios on a variety of environments, including the public cloud.
 It allows configuration and deployment of virtual networks featuring SDN, NFV, and traditional routing protocols, such as BGP and OSPF.
+Kathara offers Python APIs that allow user to script the creation of network scenarios.
 [Version 3.5.5](https://github.com/KatharaFramework/Kathara/releases/tag/3.5.5) was released in January, 2023.

 Kathara was created by the original developers of [Netkit](https://www.netkit.org/) and is intended to be the next evolution in network emulation.
 A [fork of the original Netkit](https://github.com/netkit-jh/netkit-jh-build) is still being maintained by another author and has [updated documentation](https://netkit-jh.github.io/docs/).